WorldModelers/CorpusIngestionAndAssembly/README.md

-# WorldModelers
+# Corpus Ingestion and Assembly
-General information about the WorldModelers repos
+General information about the WorldModelers repos related to reading and assembly

 ## Reading and Assembly Software Components